Dr. Leah Hanes, Ph.D.

 Our CEO, Dr. Leah Hanes, brings a unique set of professional and personal experiences to her role at Two Bit Circus Foundation.
 Beginning her career in Toronto, Leah produced and hosted an award-winning television series profiling women in non-traditional roles.
 This led her to Los Angeles, where she appeared on-camera conducting interviews and hosting a variety of programs covering environmental issues, business and politics.

 She eventually segued into other areas of the entertainment industry, notably as the President of a boutique talent agency representing Academy Award-winning cinematographers, editors and production designers.
 She also spent several years owning and running an acting school for children and teens, during a period she describes as her “empty nest” adjustment.

 Her early life on a farm in Canada nurtured a strong sense of environmental stewardship while her first college experience was in Early Childhood Education, illuminating a solid direction to follow in her recent academic endeavors.
-Dr. Hanes holds a Master’s Degree in Organizational Management as well as a PhD. in Leadership and Change.
+Dr. Hanes holds a Masters degree in Organizational Management as well as a PhD from the Graduate School of Leadership and Change at Antioch University

 All of these variables lead to a confluence of skills and knowledge that fit perfectly into the Two Bit Circus Foundation ecosystem.